 Jon Emmett is a professional sailing coach.
-He is also the Vice Chairman and Training Officer for the UKLA (UK Laser class) He worked with Lijia Xu from China from 2011 to 2016, the highlight of which was her winning the Gold medal at the 2012 Olympics.
+He now coaches Tuula Tenkanen from Finland.
+Previously he coached Lijia Xu from China the highlight of which was her winning the Gold medal at the 2012 Olympics.

-He still races himself and in 2017 he was Apprentice Master World Champion and European Champion.
+He still races himself and in 2019 he was UK National Champion, Apprentice Masters European Champion and Apprentice Masters World Champion.

 Jon is an international racing coach mainly working 1:1 with aspirational sailors READ MORE